-CQ details is the category name I gave to a series of articles which gave away the free the block patterns for each of the blocks on my crazy quilt I dropped the button box.
-The series also how I hand embroidered the seams, and embellished each block.
+CQ details is a series of articles which gave away the free the block patterns for each of the blocks on my crazy quilt I dropped the button box.

 Each block is a 6 inch block.